cohesity/cohesity-vra-blueprints/README.md

 You need to perform the following only if you have to configure vRA for Day-1 workflows.
 Else, this section can be skipped.

-By configuring Day 1 Workflows, the VMs are added to the specified protection job when newly provisioned from VRA or removed from the protection job when the VM is destroyed.
+By configuring Day 1 Workflows, the VMs are added to the specified protection job when newly provisioned from VRA or removed from the protection group when the VM is destroyed.

 #### Assigning Properties to Blueprint